anthonyrisinger/riprompt/RIP.md

 ---

-# The Recursive Insights Prompt (RIP) Framework: An Enhanced Technical Overview
+# The Recursive Insights Prompt (RIP) Framework: A Comprehensive Exploration

 ---